For security purposes, avoid setting up sites with the username “admin”.

 phpMyAdmin databases

 The user name is located in the “user login” column.
-To edit the field just double-click on the text you want to change …
+To edit the user name just double-click on this text you want to change …

 Log out of your server if you’re finished and reopen the browser to your WordPress site.
 You will probably find that your session is expired.
-If so, log in again with your new Admin login details …
+Log in again with your new Admin details …

-You will see that the username has been updated.
-However, your site will probably still display the old “nickname” …
+You will see that your user name is now updated.
+However, it will probably still display the previous “nickname” …

-To edit your “nickname”, access your Users section and click on the Edit link below the user name …
+To edit your “nickname”, access your Users area and click the Edit link below the user name …

-You can also access the Profile section by clicking on the Edit My Profile link in the “Howdy, User” panel …
+You can also reach the Profile section by clicking on the Edit My Profile link in the “Howdy, User” box …

 Select a new name to display publicly from the dropdown menu …